AdamStelmaszczyk/dqn/README.md

 3. Create `dqn` conda environment: `conda create -n dqn python=3.5.2`.
 4. Activate `dqn` conda environment: `source activate dqn`.
 All the following commands should be run in the activated `dqn` environment.
 5. Install dependencies: `pip install -r requirements.txt`.

+There is an automatic build on Travis which [does the same](https://github.com/AdamStelmaszczyk/dqn/blob/master/.travis.yml).

 ## Uninstall